Kheghache: History

-And yet, at this time, a small group of Khegayks still lived near Anapa.
+And yet, at this time, a small group of Kheghaches still lived near Anapa.
 It was led by Prince Mehmed Zan, who had several ships and engaged in fishing.
-Pallas says:"Khegayk are extremely ruined and have diminished in numbers.
-As a result of plague epidemics and constant hostilities of the Crimean Khanate, the Russo-Circassian War, they were destroyed, and surviving groups of Khegayks left, joining other Adyghe tribes - Chemguy, Natukhaj, Shapsugs."In 1808, Julius Klaproth, in his work - "Travel in the Caucasus and Georgia", reported:
+Pallas says:"Kheghache are extremely ruined and have diminished in numbers.
+As a result of plague epidemics and constant hostilities of the Crimean Khanate, the Russo-Circassian War, they were destroyed, and surviving groups of Kheghaches left, joining other Adyghe tribes - Chemguy, Natukhaj, Shapsugs."

+In 1808, Julius Klaproth, in his work "Travel in the Caucasus and Georgia", reported:

-"The small Circassian tribe Khegayk now lives not near Anapa, but on the Bugur and its tributaries.
+"The small Circassian tribe Kheghache now lives not near Anapa, but on the Bugur and its tributaries.
 Their Circassian name means: "living near the sea".
 It had a prince named Mehmet-Girey-Zhana and lived earlier on the site where Anapa was built.
 Their number decreased significantly as a result of attacks.
 Their prince was a rich man who traded and had ships on the Black Sea."

 In 1820.
-Frédéric Dubois de Montpere, author of "Travel around the Caucasus", wrote:"the number of the Khegayk tribe is 20,000 people at most"After the Russo-Circassian War, the Khegayk disappeared and were no longer mentioned.
+Frédéric Dubois de Montpere, author of "Travel around the Caucasus", wrote:"the number of the Kheghache tribe is 20,000 people at most"After the Russo-Circassian War, the Kheghache disappeared and were no longer mentioned.